Introduction

 Full background tracking / geofencingUse react-native-nitro-geolocation/background

-Web support is available for the Modern API root import.
-Browser builds resolve the package root to a web entry that uses navigator.geolocation and does not load Nitro native bindings.
-The /compat subpath remains native-only.
+Web support is available for the Modern API root import and the /compat subpath.
+Browser builds resolve both entries to implementations backed by navigator.geolocation and do not load Nitro native bindings.
+Background location remains native-only.

-React Native Nitro Geolocation provides two APIs to fit your needs:
+React Native Nitro Geolocation provides three public API surfaces to fit your needs:

 Simple functional API with direct calls and minimal abstractions.